BootsnAll Travel Network

 • Non-prescription liquid or gel medicines like cough syrup and gel cap type pills

-• Up to 4 oz. of essential non-prescription liquid medications
+• No limit of essential non-prescription liquid medications

-• Personal lubricants - Up to 4 oz.
+• Personal lubricants – Up to 3 oz

 • Scissors - metal with pointed tips and blades shorter than four inches in length.